BridgeUP STEM Scholars

 • Establish their computing research knowledge through the interactive research class taught by Georgia Tech BridgeUP STEM Faculty Mentors, their graduate student teams, and their undergraduate Helen Fellows

-• Learn about and experience real world research projects led by the Faculty Mentors and their graduate students.
+• Learn about and experience real world computing research led by the Faculty Mentors and their graduate students.

-• Receive mentorship, in small peer groups, from the Helen Fellows who are undergraduate computing majors who are successfully navigating their classes while engaging in campus activities and leadership positions.
+• Interact in small peer groups with the Helen Fellows who are undergraduate computing majors who are successfully navigating their classes while engaging in campus activities and leadership positions.

 • Interact with computing researchers in academia and industry to gain an awareness of career opportunities and the pathways to achieve their career goals.